astrolang/astro/README.md

 - features a data-race/deadlock-free concurrency model.

 ### Why create yet another programming language?
+The language creator had a set of requirements (listed above) not met by any single language.
+Although, the project started as an educational effort, it later shaped into a language designed to meet those requirements.

 SIMD, threads and direct access to Web APIs are planned for WebAssembly.
 These and the proposed GPU Compute standards will make the web a desirable HPC target in the near future.
 Astro fullstack nature makes developing high-performance apps for web and/or desktop seamless, easier and less frustrating.

 Astro has no runtime [Garbage Collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) (GC) as it is expected to be fast enough to develop games, physical simulations and other real-time software.
 This also makes it suitable for embedded software development even though it's not a goal.